esl/fast_scram/README.md

 Channel binding specification can also be given by `channel_binding => {Type, Data}`, where `Type` is the channel binding name, and `Data` is its associated payload.
 The default is `{undefined, <<>>}`, which will set the gs2 flag to no binding, that is, `<<"n">>`.
-If for example a client had channel binding, but saw the server no offering any, this client should set the flag to `{none, <<>>}`: this will send the gs2 flag as `<<"y">>`.
+If for example a client had channel binding, but saw the server not offering any, this client should set the flag to `{none, <<>>}`: this will send the gs2 flag as `<<"y">>`.

 ### Server retrieval of the client's data